 - Distinguish the four phases of a KCS adoption

-- Identify the appropriate measurements for each phase
+- Identify the appropriate measures and indicators for each phase

-- Recognize the key trends, relevant milestones, and exit criteria that indicate progress through these phases
+- Recognize the key trends, relevant milestones, and indicators that reflect progress.

 Equipped with these concepts and measures, we can explain the value the organization is creating for those we serve (our customers) as well as the positive impact on the broader organization.
 KCS leaders must be able to articulate the value to executives in order to sustain the financial and leadership commitment required to maximize the benefits created by implementing KCS, which go way beyond traditional, transaction-based, incident handling efficiency.